AverageAustrianFan/Random-Number-Generator/README.md

 This Python code generates a random number everytime you run it.

-In order to changed the number spawn, change the values in the code box.
-Thank you for reading this and using my code.
+To change the spawn number or ratio, adjust the values in the code box.
+Feel free to experiment with different value combinations and proportions to find the optimal balance for your specific needs.
+Thank you for taking the time to read through this documentation and for utilizing my code in your project.